vaibhavirohilla741/Udacity-Capstone/README.md

  - Once the model is run we can find different model with different accuracies.
  - the best model is
  ![alt text](https://github.com/vaibhavirohilla741/Udacity-Capstone/blob/main/screenshots/best%20model.png "Logo Title Text 1")

+## AutoMl Parameters

- - Various configuration used in AutoML
+Various configuration used in AutoML
   1. Since the probelm is classification we choose task as classification.
   2. TimeOut is set to 30 minutes sicne the dataset is only 800 rows approximately.
   3. Primary metric is accuracy as we are trying to maximise the accuracy.